cogent-computing/COPED/tasks/README.md

 DESCRIPTION

 Use the given query term(s) to find projects in the UKRI database.
 Result list is recursively parsed to find related resources such as people, organisations, and so on.
-All resources are saved to the CouchDB database specified at the environment variable COUCHDB_DB (or "coped-dev-data" if not set).
+All resources are saved to the CouchDB database specified at the environment variable COUCHDB_DB.
 ```